torvalds/linux/Documentation/kernel-hacking/locking.rst

      }

-Note that the :c:func:`spin_lock_irqsave()` will turn off interrupts if they are on, otherwise does nothing (if we are already in an interrupt handler), hence these functions are safe to call from any context.
+Note that the :c:func:`spin_lock_irqsave()` will turn off interrupts if they are on, otherwise does yesthing (if we are already in an interrupt handler), hence these functions are safe to call from any context.